7 Facts from our Genomelink Review

-The report results tell you whether your intake of various micronutrients, including vitamin A, B12, C, D, E and folate, is sufficient.
+The report results indicate whether your intake of various micronutrients, including vitamins A, B12, C, D, E, and folate, are sufficient.
 It will also recommend increased intake in some cases.
-Genomelink then suggests a list of foods they should eat.
+Genomelink then suggests a list of foods a user should eat.

 For example, suppose a user needs a vitamin A-rich based on their genetics but does not consume vitamin A-rich foods.
 The users are then recommended to eat more sweet potato, beef liver, spinach, and carrots.

 Review of Genomelink Personalized Fitness Report ($39)

 This report provides a genetic score for endurance, speed, and strength performance.
 Users are recommended training routines based on their unique genetic make-up.
-The reports include lists of genetic variants that were analyzed to generate the recommendations.
+The reports include lists of genetic variants analyzed to generate the recommendations.

 These recommendations are particularly useful to those wishing to increase their athletic performance and highlight their fitness strengths.
-For example, someone with a high genetic score in endurance may be able to develop endurance faster than others.
+For example, someone with a high genetic score in endurance might develop endurance faster than others.
 Therefore, that individual would be recommended a fitness training routine involving aerobic exercises.

 Review of Genomelink Privacy

-If you consent, the company shares your Aggregate Information with a list of Third-Party Subprocessors, as well as with research partners.
-You may also be invited by the company to participate in research opportunities with them or its partners.
+If you consent, the DNA testing company shares your Aggregate Information with a list of Third-Party Subprocessors, as well as with research partners.
+You may also be invited by the company to participate in research opportunities with it or its partners.